STATE CHARITABLE INSTITUTIONS

-(b) The following relatives shall be bound by law to provide for the expenses and charges for the commitment, care and treatment of such mentally ill person referred to in this act: husband for the wife, and the wife for the husband; the parent for his or her minor child or minor children, and the children for their parents.
+(2) The following relatives shall be bound by law to provide for the expenses and charges for the commitment, care, and treatment of such mentally ill person referred to in this chapter: a spouse, the parent for his or her minor child or minor children, and the adult children for their parents.

 [66-354, added 1951, ch.
 290, sec.
 38, p.
 622; am.
 1973, ch.
 173, sec.
 30, p.
 363; am.
 1981, ch.
 114, sec.
 35, p.
 193; am.
 2022, ch.
 93, sec.
 13, p.
 276.]